openmc-dev/openmc/docs/source/methods/eigenvalue.rst

 Shannon entropy is calculated differently for the random ray solver, as described :ref:`in the random ray theory section
-<methods-shannon-entropy-random-ray>`, as the Shannon entropy does not serve as
+<methods-shannon-entropy-random-ray>`.
+Additionally, as the Shannon entropy only
-a diagnostic tool for convergence of the scattering source.
+serves as a diagnostic tool for convergence of the fission source distribution, there is currently no diagnostic to determine if the scattering source distribution in random ray is converged.

 ---------------------------
 Uniform Fission Site Method